25 Best Things to Do in Hyannis, MA

 The museum is a multimedia exhibit that depicts JFK's days on Cape Cod.

-At this upscale eatery, short ingredient transit times are encouraged, with the namesake bivalves coming from the restaurant's oyster farm in Barnstable Harbor.
+Here at The Naked Oyster, short ingredient transit times are encouraged, with the namesake bivalves coming from the restaurant's oyster farm in Barnstable Harbor.

 Thai shrimp, moules frites, fish tacos, and curry scallops are a few of the dishes on the menu that borrow global flavors to spice up fresh seafood.